 Ideally, this will result in an overarching message expressed through a variety of marketing activities like digital ads, emails, and even sales communication.
 But a great marketing strategy doesn’t just focus on the company side of the equation, it needs to be tailored for the right audience.

-This means that any off the shelf marketing strategy is going to suffer from the fact that it’s not tailored to your specific value proposition, customers, and goals.
+This means that any off-the-shelf marketing strategy is going to suffer from the fact that it’s not tailored to your specific value proposition, customers, and goals.
+Not to mention the fact that you’re unlikely to triumph over your competitors with an off-the-shelf strategy.
 That’s why the strategies we’re sharing below aren’t full strategies, but ideas that can form the basis of a successful marketing strategy when tailored to your circumstances.

 While marketing strategies are long-term and focus on the overall mission a marketing department is aiming to achieve, marketing plans focus on the actual activities marketers will undertake to achieve that mission.